 Put raw cashews right onto the parchment paper, and drizzle with 2 tbsp simple syrup and mix until just coated to allow spices/salt/sugar to stick to the cashews.
 Too much or too watery simple syrup will mean you will cook it longer to evaporate the liquid.

-Add sugar, sea salt, garam masala to the cashews and mix well.
+Add sugar, sea salt, and garam masala to the cashews and mix well.

-Spread out over in one layer and bake for about 15-20 mins, stirring a few times.
+Spread out over in one layer on the lined baking sheet and bake for about 15-20 mins, stirring a few times.

 We like to take them out just as they begin to brown.

 Preheat oven to 350F (177C) and line baking sheets w/ parchment paper.

 In a mixer, beat softened butter and both sugar until soft and creamy, scraping down the sides.
 Add the eggs and vanilla, and continue to beat on high for 3-5 minutes until soft and fluffy.